kgisl/pythonFDP/docs/ThinkPython.md

 ### 9.7 Exercises

-**Exercise 9.7.** This question is based on a Puzzler that was broadcast on the radio programCar Talk(http: // [http://www.](http://www.) cartalk. com/ content/ puzzlers):
+**Exercise 9.7.** This question is based on a Puzzler that was broadcast on the radio programCarTalk (http://www.cartalk.comcontent/ puzzlers):

 ```
 Give me a word with three consecutive double letters.
 I’ll give you a couple of words